Sellers taking on less risk in European M&A says CMS report

 CMS’ study indicates that the deal environment for sellers across Europe is back to pre-financial crisis levels.
 Two particularly notable pro-seller trends are the significant use of locked-boxes and warranty and indemnity (W&I) insurance.

-Vincent Dirckx, partner and Head of the Corporate M&A practice at CMS DeBacker, said: “The risk to sellers in European M&A deals has seen a steady decline over the last few years.
+Stefan Brunnschweiler, partner and Global Head of the CMS Corporate/M&A Group, said: “The risk to sellers in European M&A deals has seen a steady decline over the last few years.
 However, 2014 saw a marked increase in seller-friendly deal structures, in line with the relative boom in M&A value across Europe.”

 Please get in touch with us, to request a copy of the Study, or speak to one of our experts.
 We can slice and dice the data to make the findings of our analysis highly relevant to your own M&A situation.